AdobeDocs/analytics-platform.en/help/data-mirror/aep.md

 * dataset
 * source connector

 Find below details that you should consider when configuring each of these components.
-See the [Mirror and use model-based data quick start guide](/help/data).

 ## Schema